andruskutt/wsgirouter3/README.md

 ## python 3.7

-Monkeypatching of functools and typing modules is required.
+Monkeypatching of typing module is required.
 See [tests/conftest.py](tests/conftest.py)